waleyGithub/waleyGithub.github.io/IELTS/writing/Task2/Classification/Discussion.md

 ---
 title: Discussion
 ---
+### 2024年02月03日 中国大陆
+some people think that the time children spend on watching TV affects their behavior, while others think that the content of TV programs they watch affects their behavior.
+Discuss both views and give your own opinlon.

 ### 2024年01月27日 中国大陆
 Some people think a job not only provides income but also social life.
 Others think it is better to develop a social life with people you do not work with.
 Discuss both views and give your opinion.